herve4m/quay-collection/docs/quay_user_module.rst

     </div></td>
     <td><div class="ansible-option-cell">
       <p>Grant superuser permissions to the user.</p>
-      <p>Granting superuser privileges to a user is not immediate and usually requires a restart of the Red Hat Quay service.</p>
+      <p>Granting superuser privileges to a user is not immediate and usually requires a restart of the Quay Container Registry service.</p>
       <p>You cannot revoke superuser permissions.</p>
       <p class="ansible-option-line"><span class="ansible-option-choices">Choices:</span></p>
       <ul class="simple">